 I read to connect the dots wherever they may lead.

-While this list might not be exhaustive of the reasons why I read, it is enough for now to say this is why.
+While this list may not be exhaustive, it is enough for now to explain why I read.